Social choice rules driven by propositional logic: Prominence.

-\remark When $\goodset$ consists of a single option $x$, \ie in the case of $x$ being the Condorcet winner, the strict inclusion $\xst\sbset\goodset$ is not possible for a non-empty set, so (\ref{eq:ntxmig}) holds with the strict inequality that in the preceding proof was obtained for the case $\xst\not\sbset\goodset$.
-As a consequence, (\ref{eq:tymig}) holds also with a strict inequality.
+\remark In the case of $x$ being a Condorcet winner, the strict inclusion $\xst\sbset\goodset=\{x\}$ is not possible for a non-empty set.
+Therefore, (\ref{eq:ntxmig}) and (\ref{eq:tymig}) hold then with strict inequality, since this is what is obtained in the proof of Proposition~\ref{st:condorcet-good} for $\xst\not\sbset\goodset$.

 \begin{proposition} .5em If $\smithset\sbseteq\ist$ is a majority-dominant set, then

 As a consequence, the comprehensive prominence method accepts $p_{xy}$ for any $x\in\smithset$ and $y\notin\smithset$, and this decision is unquestionable. \end{proposition}